What Jobs Can You Get With an English Degree?

 No matter where you are in your academic journey, if you’re eyeing a college degree, you’ve likely put some thought into what you’ll major in.
 For many of you, this may seem to be part and parcel of a larger decision about your career path.
 But by and large, your college major should be decided not by your career aspirations, but by your academic interests.

-Though there are some instances in which it can be helpful to keep your career in mind when planning your course of undergraduate study—like, for example, following an undergraduate pre-med track if you know you want to be a doctor—ultimately, there are few scenarios in which your college major will preclude you from applying for your dream job.
+Of course there are some instances in which it can be helpful to keep your career in mind when planning your course of undergraduate study—like, for example, following an undergraduate pre-med track if you know you want to be a doctor—ultimately, there are few scenarios in which your college major will preclude you from applying for your dream job.

-To think about it another way, consider this: the world needs doctors, physicists, and engineers, but it also needs painters, writers, and translators.
+Ultimately, though, it’s important for students to understand that if you’re studying what you love, either decision is a sound one.
+To think about it another way, consider this: the world needs doctors, physicists, and engineers just as much as it needs painters, writers, and translators.
 Likewise, we need students majoring in all of these fields.
 Further, the best doctors—like the best writers—will be the people who truly love what they are doing.
 Thus, there’s no use forcing yourself to study one thing when you truly love something else.
 To do so would be an inefficient use of resources, energy, and time.